 Explanatory notes Purpose of indicator If initial stewardship efforts are unsuccessful and do not achieve the desired objectives after a certain period, signatories can use escalation strategies to try to increase the likelihood of their objectives being achieved.
 The aim of this indicator is for signatories to be able to showcase their approach to any escalation in SSA and private debt, including any escalation measures used.
 In this indicator, an 'escalation measure' refers to an approach an investor takes if initial stewardship approaches are unsuccessful at achieving its objectives over a given time period.
-Additional reporting Examples of steps that investors can take as escalation measures differ by asset class, but include: • Joining or broadening an existing collaborative engagement or creating a new one, guidance Publicly engaging the entity, e.g. by signing an open letter, Not investing, Reducing exposure to the investee entity, Divesting, or Litigation Other resources Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.
+Additional reporting guidance Examples of steps that investors can take as escalation measures differ by asset class, but include: Joining or broadening an existing collaborative engagement or creating a new one, Publicly engaging the entity, e.g. by signing an open letter, Not investing, Reducing exposure to the investee entity, Divesting, or Litigation Other resources Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.
 Logic

-Dependent on [OO 8], [OO 5.3 FI]
+Dependent on Dependent on [OO 5.1], [OO 5.3 FI], [OO 8]

-Gateway to N/A
+Gateway to iteway to N/A

 Assessment Assessment

 Not assessed